Not Very Resilient

 Hoist and Winch Operators are less resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Hoist and winch operating earns a "Not Very Resilient" label because the industry is steadily moving toward autonomous lifting equipment — and companies like Caterpillar are already rolling out self-operating machines in mining and construction that can handle many of the core tasks a human operator traditionally performs.
-The push is real: labor shortages and high insurance costs are giving employers strong financial reasons to invest in automation, and the technology is advancing quickly toward fully autonomous job sites.
+Hoist and winch operating earns a "Not Very Resilient" label because the industry is moving steadily toward autonomous lifting equipment, with companies like Caterpillar already rolling out AI-assisted controls and fully autonomous machines in mining and construction.
+The routine, repetitive parts of this job (like standard lifts on predictable job sites) are exactly the kind of tasks that automation handles well, and the push to solve labor shortages and cut insurance costs gives employers a real financial reason to invest in that technology.

 Learn more about how you can thrive in this position